Background pattern

 Traceability

-Viral Safety
+Viral safety

-These measures include:
+Such measures include:

 • inclusion of stages in the manufacturing process to eliminate/inactivate viruses.

-Children and Adolescents
+Children and adolescents

 The safety and efficacy of using Prothromplex Total in patients under 18 years of age have not been established in clinical trials.

-Other Medications and Prothromplex Total
+Other medicines and Prothromplex Total

-Inform your doctor or pharmacist if you are using, have used recently, or may need to take/use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-Interference with Biological Tests
+Interference with biological tests

 When performing heparin-sensitive coagulation tests in patients receiving high doses of human prothrombin complex, the heparin contained in the administered product should be considered.

-Pregnancy, Breastfeeding, and Fertility
+Pregnancy, breastfeeding, and fertility

-Driving and Operating Machines
+Driving and using machines

-No studies have been conducted on the ability to drive and operate machines.
+No studies have been performed on the ability to drive and use machines.

 Prothromplex Total contains sodium and heparin